-- 6.-(1) A person commits an offence if that person knowingly- - (a) secures unauthorised access to any computer for the purpose of obtaining, directly or indirectly, any computer service; or - (b) without authorisation, directly or indirectly intercepts or causes to be intercepted any function of a computer. - (2) For the purposes of subsection (1), the access or interception referred to need not be directed at- - (a) any specifically identifiable program or data or type of program or data; or - (b) any program or data held in a specifically identifiable computer. - (3) Subsection (1) shall not apply to any interception permitted under the provisions of the Interception of Communications Act. - (4) For the purposes of this section, intercepting includes listening to or viewing, by use of technical means, or recording, a function of a computer or acquiring the substance, meaning or purport of any such function. - (5) A person who commits an offence under subsection (1) is liable upon- - (a) summary conviction before a Resident Magistrate to- - a fine not exceeding two million dollars or to imprisonment for a term not exceeding two years or to both such fine and imprisonment; or
+- (a) secures unauthorised access to any computer for the purpose of computer of obtaining, directly or indirectly, any computer service; or service. - (b) without authorisation, directly or indirectly intercepts or causes to be intercepted any function of a computer. - (2) For the purposes of subsection (1), the access or interception referred to need not be directed at- - (a) any specifically identifiable program or data or type of program or data; or - (b) any program or data held in a specifically identifiable computer. - (3) Subsection (1) shall not apply to any interception permitted under the provisions of the Interception of Communications Act. - (4) For the purposes of this section, intercepting includes listening to or viewing, by use of technical means, or recording, a function of a computer or acquiring the substance, meaning or purport of any such function.

-- if any damage is caused as a result of the commission of the offence, a fine not exceeding three million dollars or imprisonment for a term not exceeding three years or to both such fine and imprisonment; - (b) conviction on indictment before a Circuit Court, to - a fine or to imprisonment for a term not exceeding five years or to both such fine and imprisonment; - if any damage is caused as a result of the (ii) commission of the offence, a fine or imprisonment for a term not exceeding seven years or to both such fine and imprisonment. - 7.-(1) A person commits an offence if that person, without Unauthorised authorisation or without lawful justification or excuse, wilfully causes, directly or indirectlyobstruction of operation of computer.
+- (5) A person who commits an offence under subsection (1) is liable upon- - (a) summary conviction before a Resident Magistrate to- - (i) in the case of a first offence, a fine not exceeding three million dollars or imprisonment for a term not exceeding three years, or both such fine and imprisonment; - (ii) if any damage is caused as a result of the commission of the offence, a fine not exceeding four million dollars or imprisonment for a term not exceeding four years, or both such fine and imprisonment; or - (iii) in the case of a second or subsequent offence, regardless of whether or not any damage is caused, a fine not exceeding five million dollars or imprisonment for a term not exceeding five years, or both such fine and imprisonment; - (b) conviction on indictment before a Circuit Court, to- - (i) in the case of a first offence, a fine or imprisonment for a term not exceeding seven years, or both such fine and imprisonment; - (ii) if any damage is caused as a result of the commission of the offence, a fine or imprisonment for a term not exceeding ten years, or both such fine and imprisonment; or - (iii) in the case of a second or subsequent offence, regardless of whether or not any damage is caused, a fine or imprisonment for a term not exceeding fifteen years, or both such fine and imprisonment.

+7.-(1) A person commits an offence if that person, without Unauthorised authorisation or without lawful justification or excuse, wilfully causes, directly or indirectly-

+of operation of computer.